NREL/torc/docs/execution.rst

 .. code-block:: console

    $ torc jobs list

-.. note:: torc will not yet automatically schedule new nodes to run jobs that become unblocked.
-   You will have to run the schedule-nodes command again.

 When all jobs complete this command will show the job status as ``done``.